 All eligible people who receive Medicaid, Food Stamps, and TANF are income-eligible for WIC.
 For those who do not receive these services, the adjacent chart provides income guidelines.

 Income means total income before deductions.
+Also, we only screen past 30 days of income.

 Note: A pregnant woman includes her unborn baby when determining household.